davidmuvi/Music-App/README.md

  - DB_HOST='localhost'

 With all of the above configured, we will open 3 terminals, and in each of them we will move to a folder (back, desktop, mobile).
-In the terminals located in back and mobile we will execute npm start.
+In the terminals located in back and mobile we will execute npm install and npm start.
-In the terminal located on the desktop we will execute npm run dev.
+In the terminal located on the desktop we will execute npm install and npm run dev.